WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

 The parser MUST fail if any of the following is true:

 1. HPACK decoding encountered an error.
-1. Any `resource-key`'s first four headers are not named ":method", ":scheme", ":authority", and ":path", in that order.
+1. Any `resource-key`'s first three headers are not named ":scheme", ":authority", and ":path", in that order.
+Note that ":method" is intentionally omitted because only the GET method is meaningful.
-1. The value of any ":method" is not "GET".
 1. Any of the pseudo-headers' values violates a requirement in Section 8.1.2.3 of {{!HTTP2=RFC7540}}.
 1. Any `resource-key` has a non-pseudo-header name that includes the